-If you do not supply us with the information requested, then we may not be able to deliver certain services.
-This could also result in potential penalties to you from government departments.
+If you do not supply us with the information requested, then we may not be able to deliver certain services (and this may also result in potential penalties to you from government departments).

-We do not use your information for any other purpose than allowing us to deliver our employment, training and assessment services.
+We do not use your information for any other purpose than allowing us to deliver our employment, training, and assessment services.